knightshaw/Git/readme.txt

-git is a good software
+git is a good software haha
-git is very convenient
+git is very convenient gaga